 Plan your Trip

-Make sure you explore the different tours in our AMT trail sections and make the right choice for you, depending on your level of fitness, preferences in comfort, technicality and season.
+Explore the different trail sections on our Explore Page and make the right choice for you, depending on your level of fitness, preferences in comfort, technicality and season.
 Do not underestimate the tours.
-Statistics in terms of kilometres or altitude might be considerably lower than the tours you are accustomed to but it is important to consider the following:
+Statistics in terms of kilometres or altitude might be considerably lower than the tours you are used to.

-Disclaimer: Atlas-MTB is the compilation of our experiences over the last years, presented to inspire other MTB enthusiasts to embark on their individual journeys.
-We do not take any responsibility for the provided information (that might be subject to change) nor the doings of the individuals we are referencing on this page.
+Disclaimer: The Atlas Mountain Trails project is the compilation of our experiences over the last years, presented to inspire other MTB enthusiasts to embark on their individual journeys.
+We do not take any responsibility for the provided information that might have changed, nor the doings of the individuals we are referencing on this page.
 The mountains are dangerous and wild territory and you need to make your own judgements based on the analyses of a multitude of factors.

 - All tours are self-supported and you need to plan time and effort in navigation and wayfinding as well as carrying weight for several days

-- Some tours require considerable effort and time to communicate with locals and find accommodation
+- Some tours require considerable effort and time to communicate with locals and to find accommodation

-- Several tours include very rough and steep terrain that force you to walk and carry your bike
+- Several tours include rough and steep terrain that force you to hike and carry your bike

-Disclaimer: Atlas-MTB is the compilation of our experiences over the last years, presented to inspire other MTB enthusiasts to embark on their individual journeys.
-We do not take any responsibility for the provided information (that might be subject to change) nor the doings of the individuals we are referencing on this page.
+Disclaimer: The Atlas Mountain Trails project is the compilation of our experiences over the last years, presented to inspire other MTB enthusiasts to embark on their individual journeys.
+We do not take any responsibility for the provided information that might have changed, nor the doings of the individuals we are referencing on this page.
 The mountains are dangerous and wild territory and you need to make your own judgements based on the analyses of a multitude of factors.

 Getting There

-International travel: Most major airlines accept bikes as checked luggage, but you will need to disassemble some parts and pack them in a box or bag alongside the bike frame.
+International travel: Most major airlines accept bikes as checked luggage.
 Air Maroc charges you around 50 EUR for domestic flights, 70 EUR from and to Europe and 150 EUR from and to the US.

 seasons